wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 It begins a list of the latest viewers of any videos in the account, but can be drilled down into the individual viewer.

-### The Viewer Stream Page

-{% post_image hashed_id: '03c8bea4fb026b228e84f54244c57d14d5cb4975', class: 'center' %}
+{% post_image hashed_id: '6e97ff993bd90414c8fb88430c5e1b19f9cd731f', class: 'center' %}

-To open the Viewers Stream page, select "Viewers" from under the Stats drop-down menu.
+To open the Viewer Stream page, select **Viewer Stream** from under the Stats drop-down menu.

-The Viewers Stream is a snapshot of the viewers of your publicly embedded videos.
+The Viewer Stream is a snapshot of the viewers of your publicly embedded videos.
 These will appear as a list of viewers, with their most recent heatmaps.

-{% post_image hashed_id: '22099a789375018ff43301596779000fa85f602b', class: 'center' %}
+{% post_image hashed_id: '646286b132082f1c347d85423229a3b4101e0b55', class: 'center' %}

 Use the sorting bar to specify which group of viewers you'd like to see, or use the search box to find a specific viewer.
 The number bubbles next to each name